Science, technology, engineering, and mathematics: China

-However, to effectively implement STEM curricula, full-time teachers specializing in STEM education and relevant content to be taught are needed.
-Currently, China lacks qualified STEM teachers, and a training system is yet to be established.
+"However, to effectively implement STEM curricula, full-time teachers specializing in STEM education and relevant content to be taught are needed."
+Currently, "China lacks qualified STEM teachers and a training system is yet to be established."

-Several Chinese cities have taken bold measures to add programming as a compulsory course for elementary and middle school students.
+Several Chinese cities have made programming a mandatory subject for elementary and middle school students.
 This is the case of the city of Chongqing.
+However, most students from small and medium-sized cities have not been exposed to the concept of STEM until they enter college.

 Europe

 Several European projects have promoted STEM education and careers in Europe.
 For instance, Scientix is a European cooperation of STEM teachers, education scientists, and policymakers.
-The SciChallenge project used a social media contest and the student-generated content to increase motivation of pre- university students for STEM education and careers.
+The SciChallenge project used a social media contest and student-generated content to increase the motivation of pre-university students for STEM education and careers.
 The Erasmus programme project AutoSTEM used automata to introduce STEM subjects to very young children.

 Finland

-In Finland LUMA Center is the leading advocate for STEM oriented education.
+The LUMA Center is the leading advocate for STEM-oriented education.
+Its aim is to promote the instruction and research of natural sciences, mathematics, computer science, and technology across all educational levels in the country.
 In the native tongue luma stands for "luonnontieteellis-matemaattinen" (lit. adj. "scientific-mathematical").
 The short is more or less a direct translation of STEM, with engineering fields included by association.
-However unlike STEM, the term is also a portmanteau from lu and ma.
+However, unlike STEM, the term is also a portmanteau from lu and ma.
+To address the decline in interest in learning the areas of science, the Finnish National Board of Education launched the LUMA scientific education development program.
+The project's main goal was to raise the level of Finnish education and to enhance students' competencies, improve educational practices, and foster interest in science.
+The initiative led to the establishment of 13 LUMA centers at universities across Finland supervised by LUMA Center.